Director E-RYT 500

 Susannah has deep gratitude for all her teachers and the great lineage that came before them.
 Susannah helps guide, support, and empower her students to build strength, balance, and flexibility from the inside out, through creative and playful exploration with attention to alignment.
 Using humor and compassion she encourages her students to honor where they are in their bodies, and is of the firm belief that Yoga really is for everyone.
 If you can breathe you can do Yoga!

-As well as being a registered experienced 500hr teacher, Susannah is also certified in Prenatal, Yin Yoga, Restorative Yoga and Yoga As Therapy, and is passionate about her continued education and sharing her knowledge with her students.
+As well as being a registered experienced 500hr teacher, Susannah is also certified in Prenatal, Yin Yoga, Restorative Yoga, Yoga As Therapy, Myofascial release, Biomechanics & yoga and Movement Science.
+Susannah is passionate about her continued education and sharing her knowledge with her students.

 “To know oneself is to know one’s body, mind, and soul.
 Yoga, I often say, is like music.
 The rhythm of the body, the melody of the mind, and the harmony of the soul create the symphony of life.”
 B.K.S.
 Iyengar